yashahmad/yashahmad/README.md

 📖 I’m currently learning Web3.0, Artificial Intelligence, Machine Learning, Distributed Systems, CyberSecurity.

-🛠️ I’m always looking to collaborate with any startup or ic for challenging tech problems.
+🛠️ I’m always looking to collaborate with any startup or as an individual contributor for challenging tech problems.

 💬 Ask me about, Full Stack Web Development, Mobile App Development, SEO and Software Development.